shred/kaminari/README.md

 - **I get a lot of disturber indications.**

   Try to find a place with less radio disturbers, and experiment with the `watchdogThreshold` and `spikeRejection` settings.
 If the disturber indications are annoying you, you can also set `disturberBrightness` to 0.

+- **I'd to write my own lightning detector firmware.**

+  The `AS3935.cpp` and `AS3935.h` files in this project provide a generic driver class for the AS3935 sensor chip.
+You can use it in your own project, as long as you won't remove the copyright header and respect the terms of our license.

 - **Are kits or assembled devices available?**